 Studies suggest that daughters have more intense grief responses than sons, but men who lose their parents may be slower to move on.
 “Males tend to show emotions less and compartmentalize more,” Carla Marie Manly, a clinical psychologist and author, told Fatherly.

 “These factors do affect the ability to accept and process grief.”
-Studies have also shown that loss of a father is more associated with the loss of personal mastery — purpose, vision, belief, commitment, and knowing oneself.
+Studies have also shown that loss of a father is more associated with the loss of personal mastery — vision, purpose, commitment, belief, and self-knowledge.
 Losing a mother, on the other hand, elicits a more raw response.
 “Many people report feeling a greater sense of loss when a mother dies,” Manly says.
 “This can be attributed to the often close, nurturing nature of the mother-child relationship.”

 At the same time, the differences between losing a father and a mother represent relatively weak trends.
 “Complicated bereavement can exist no matter which parent is lost,” Benders-Hadi says.
 “More often, it is dependent on the relationship and bond that existed with the parent.”